gisquick/gisquick-doc/user-manual/before-publishing.rst

 Before publishing
 ================

-This section describes the steps that need to be done before publishing a project from QGIS on Gisquick platform.
+This part of the documentation describes the steps that need to be done before publishing a project from QGIS on Gisquick platform.

 .. _preparing-project: